notaryproject/.github/CONTRIBUTING.md

    - An issue labelled `enhancement` normally require solution proposal and spec updates if needed before implementation
    - An issue that is labeled as `enhancement` or `bug` should be connected to the PR that resolves it
 4. Issue closure
-   - Close the issue once PRs are merged
+   - Close the issue once PRs are merged.
-   - Close the issue once the author accepts the `wont fix` decision
+   - Close the issue once the author accepts the `wont fix` decision.
+   - Close the issue if a bug cannot be reproduced with the author's agreement.
+Create a new issue if this bug is reproduced in the future.
+   - Transform the issue to GitHub discussion with the author's agreement, if an issue contains open-ended conversations that don’t necessarily have a specific goal or outcome in mind.

 ### Stale issues or PRs